Search by Keyword

 Recording History

-“’Ticket To Ride’ went in with the rest of the songs the boys had lined up for their forthcoming film,” explained George Martin.
-“It was one of the first we recorded during the week in the studio before they went off to the Bahamas on location.”
+“’Ticket To Ride’ went in with the rest of the songs the boys had lined up for their forthcoming film,” related their producer George Martin.
+“This was one of the first we recorded during the week in the studio before they went off to the Bahamas on location.”

-The week of recording took place in 1965 from Monday (February 15th) through Saturday (February 20th) and resulted in eleven songs for consideration for the not-yet-titled movie “Help!”
-The very first song The Beatles recorded on the very first recording session of the week was “Ticket To Ride,” the writing of which was completed the previous day.
+The week of session recording happened in 1965 from Monday (February 15th) through Saturday (February 20th) and resulted in eleven songs that were then in consideration for the not-yet-titled movie “Help!”
+The very first song The Beatles recorded on the very first recording session of the week was “Ticket To Ride,” the writing of which was completed on the previous day.
 With inspiration and enthusiasm at a high, they tackled the song while it was fresh in their minds.

-The afternoon session on this day, the first of two, ran from 2:30 to 5:45 pm and concentrated solely on recording "Ticket To Ride."
+The afternoon session on this day, the first of two, went from 2:30 to 5:45 pm that concentrated entirely on recording "Ticket To Ride."
 As usual, the session took place at EMI Studio Two at 3 Abbey Road in London.
-What wasn’t usual was their recording techniques, which dramatically changed on this day.
-With the four-track tapes rolling, they rehearsed the song until they were ready to record, at which time the tapes were rewound to start the actual first take.
-This resulted in a smaller number of “takes” being stipulated but, with the tapes rolling, they could capture a good performance or idea and review it so it could be easily incorporated into the finished recording.
+What was unusual was the band's recording techniques, which dramatically changed at this point.
+With the four-track tapes rolling, they rehearsed the song until they were ready to record, at which time the tapes were rewound to start the actual first "take."
+This resulted in a reduced number of “takes” being documented but, with the tapes rolling, they could more readily capture a good performance or idea and review this in order for it to be easily incorporated into the finished recording.

 Another new technique was to concentrate solely on the rhythm track (either with or without lead vocals) and then overdub other needed ingredients without having a new take number allocated to it.
-Therefore, since the tape box only shows two takes for “Ticket To Ride,” it required a good number of overdubs and took over three hours to perfect.
+Therefore, because the tape box only shows two "takes" for “Ticket To Ride,” the song required a good number of overdubs and took over three hours to perfect.

-In this case, since the isolated single-tracked vocals of John and Paul are heard with most of the instruments bleeding through their microphones, it appears that both John and Paul sang their vocal parts with the rhythm track.
-The instrumentation on the rhythm track also includes John on rhythm guitar, Paul on bass, George on lead guitar and Ringo on drums.
-Handwritten documentation has been unearthed, presumably written by George Martin, which specifies that Paul's bass and Ringo's drums were on track one, John and George's guitars were on track two, and John and Paul's vocals were on track three.
+In this instance, since John and Paul's isolated single-tracked vocals appear with the majority of the instruments bleeding through their microphones, this solidifies the fact that both of them sang their vocal parts along with the rhythm track.
+The instrumentation on this rhythm track also features Lennon on rhythm guitar, Paul on bass, George on lead guitar and Ringo on drums.
+Handwritten documentation has been unearthed, presumably written by George Martin, which stipulates that Paul's bass and Ringo's drums were recorded onto track one of the tape, John and George's guitars were recorded onto track two, and John and Paul's vocals were on track three.

-Although many sources credit Paul playing the distinctive opening riff, listening to the master tapes shows it was done on the rhythm track along with the bass guitar, which was impossible for Paul to play at the same time.
+Although many sources credit McCartney playing the distinctive opening riff, listening to the master tapes shows this was done during the rhythm track along with the bass guitar, which was impossible for Paul to play at the same time.
 It is also apparent that the riff was played on a Rickenbacker 360-12 string, which was owned and played quite regularly by George.
-Describing the instrument in a 1987 BBC interview, George stated: “All it ever seemed was that there was one sound I could get where it was bright, which was the sound I used…the sound you hear on ‘Ticket To Ride.’”
-George had stated specifically that “Ticket To Ride” was the very last Beatles song that he used this Rickenbacker 12-string guitar on, but the above handwritten documentation specifies that he did use the guitar the next day as well, on his song "I Need You," not to mention on "If I Needed Someone" later that year.
+Describing the instrument during a 1987 BBC interview, George remembered: “All it ever seemed was that there was one sound that I could get where it was bright, which was the sound I used, the sound you hear on ‘Ticket To Ride.’”
+Harrison specifically explained that “Ticket To Ride” was the very last Beatles song that he used this Rickenbacker 12-string guitar on.
+However, George Martin's handwritten notes mentioned above specifies that he did use the guitar the following day as well, on his song "I Need You" as well as on "If I Needed Someone" later that year.

-The lead guitar riffs at the ends of the bridges, as well as the conclusion of the song, were also added as an overdub.
+The lead guitar riffs at the ends of the bridges, as well as at the conclusion of the song, were also added as an overdub.
 In an interview in Melody Maker magazine in 1965, Lennon himself tells us who played these guitar riffs.
-With the song playing in the background, John states: “Hey, listen.
-Hear that play by Paul?
+With the song playing in the background, John explained: “Hey, listen.
+Hear that played by Paul?
 He’s been doing quite a bit of lead guitar work this week.
 Gear.
 I guess he’s moving in!”
-(Paul also performed lead guitar work on “Another Girl” and “The Night Before,” both recorded the same week.)
+(McCartney additionally played lead guitar on “Another Girl” and “The Night Before,” both recorded the same week.)

 The first mono mix of the song was performed on February 18th, 1965 in the control room of EMI Studio Two by George Martin and engineers Norman Smith and Ken Scott.
-This mix fades at 3:03, which puts the song just over the established three minute mark for pop songs at the time.
+This mix fades at 3:03, which places the song just over the established three minute mark for pop songs during the 60's.
 With a good amount of reverb added, a worldwide number one hit was born.

-The first stereo mix was made on February 23rd, 1965 in the control room of EMI Studio Two, but George Martin wasn’t present on this day.
-He left this relatively unimportant mix to engineers Norman Smith and Malcolm Davies to create.
-Not quite as much reverb was applied and the bass quality of the entire track was boosted to compensate for Paul’s bass guitar being somewhat buried on the master tape.
-Another difference was the fade out, which extended the song to 3:10 to reveal another McCartney guitar riff or two.
+The first stereo mix was created on February 23rd, 1965 in the EMI Studio Two control room, but George Martin wasn't present during this mixing session.
+He had left this relatively unimportant mix for engineers Norman Smith and Malcolm Davies to do.
+A little less reverb was applied here and the bass quality of the entire track was boosted to compensate for Paul’s bass guitar being somewhat buried on the master tape.
+Another difference apparent in this stereo mix was the fade out, which extended the song to 3:10 to reveal another McCartney guitar riff or two.
 This unique version appeared on British stereo copies of the album “Help!” but wasn’t available in the US until seventeen years later.

-On March 15th, 1965, another mono mix was created in the control room of EMI Studio Two by Norman Smith and an unknown 2nd engineer.
-This mix was dispatched to United Artists and was used in the first prints of the “Help!” movie.
+On March 15th, 1965, another mono mix was made in the control room of EMI Studio Two by Norman Smith and an unknown 2nd engineer.
+This mix was dispatched to United Artists and was featured in the first prints of the “Help!” movie.

-The Beatles final BBC radio show, entitled “The Beatles (Invite You To Take A Ticket To Ride),” was recorded in Studio One of BBC Piccadilly Studios in London on May 26th, 1965 between 2:30 and 6 pm with Keith Bateson as producer, this program airing on June 7th of that year between 10 am and 12:15 pm.
-“Ticket To Ride” was heard twice in the broadcast, 37 seconds of the song at the beginning of the show and the full song at the end.
+The band's final BBC radio show called “The Beatles (Invite You To Take A Ticket To Ride)” was recorded in Studio One of BBC Piccadilly Studios in London on May 26th, 1965 between 2:30 and 6 pm with Keith Bateson as producer, this program airing on June 7th of that year between 10 am and 12:15 pm.
+“Ticket To Ride” was heard twice in the broadcast, 37 seconds of this track when the show began and the entire song at the end.

-Two other recording sessions were made of the song as live performances at the Hollywood Bowl in Los Angeles, California during their second American tour.
-Both shows, August 29th and 30th, 1965, were recorded for the intended purpose of being included in a live album by the end of the year.
-While this didn’t happen, many songs from these performances did eventually get released in 1977 on the album “The Beatles At The Hollywood Bowl.”
-The August 29th performance of the song, which was produced by Karl Engemann and engineered by Hugh Davies, made the album while the August 30th version, produced by Voyle Gilmore and engineered by Pete Abbott, is still in the vaults.
-George Martin and engineer Geoff Emerick received the three-track master tapes from these shows on January 18th, 1977 for the purpose of cleaning up the recordings for release, the August 29th performance being deemed best by January 23rd, 1977 when they completed their processing work.
+Two other recording sessions were made of the song as live performances at the Hollywood Bowl in Los Angeles, California during the band's second US tour.
+Both concerts, on August 29th and 30th, 1965, were recorded for the intended purpose of being included within a live album by the end of that year.
+While this did not happen, many songs from these performances did eventually get released in 1977 on the LP “The Beatles At The Hollywood Bowl.”
+The August 29th performance of the song, being produced by Karl Engemann and engineered by Hugh Davies, made it onto the album while the August 30th version, produced by Voyle Gilmore and engineered by Pete Abbott, is still in the vaults.
+George Martin and engineer Geoff Emerick received the three-track master tapes from these shows on January 18th, 1977 for the purpose of cleaning up the recordings for release, their August 29th performance being deemed best by January 23rd, 1977 when they completed their processing work.

-There is some uncertainty as to whether a further Beatles recording session took place concerning the song “Ticket To Ride.”
-Their August 15th, 1965 performance of the song at Shea Stadium in New York City was filmed and being prepared for a television special centered around this monumental show.
-On January 5th, 1966, The Beatles were brought into CTS Studios in London to touch up the somewhat flawed performances of the songs they performed had that day.
-With many songs receiving overdubs and two songs receiving completely new versions at CTS Studios, there is speculation as to whether “Ticket To Ride” was also improved upon.
-John Lennon wanted a whole new version recorded on that day, but a decision was made to just use the existing performance.
-Mark Lewisohn, in his detailed book “The Complete Beatles Chronicle,” suggests that maybe some overdubbing was recorded to add some texture.
+There is some uncertainty as to whether a further Beatles recording session took place concerning “Ticket To Ride.”
+The group's August 15th, 1965 performance of the song at Shea Stadium in New York City was filmed and was being prepared for a TV special centered around their monumental concert.
+On January 5th, 1966, The Beatles were brought into CTS Studios in London to touch up their somewhat flawed performances of the songs that they played at that concert.
+With many songs receiving overdubs and two songs receiving completely new recordings at CTS Studios, there is speculation as to whether “Ticket To Ride” was also improved upon.
+Lennon wanted a whole new version recorded on that day, but a decision was made to just use the existing performance.
+Mark Lewisohn, in his detailed 1992 book “The Complete Beatles Chronicle,” suggested that possibly a small amount of overdubbing was recorded to add some texture.

-In 1986, with the imminent worldwide release of the complete British “Help!” album on compact disc, George Martin felt it necessary to revisit the master tapes to create a new stereo mix of “Ticket To Ride,” as well as the rest of the album.
+In 1986, with the imminent worldwide release of the complete British “Help!” album on compact disc, George Martin felt it to be necessary to revisit the master tapes in order to create a new stereo mix of “Ticket To Ride,” along with the rest of the album.
 This was due to the improved technology of the time as well as him not being involved in the original stereo mix made in 1965.
-The resulting new mix shows sharper vocals from John, lessening overall bass frequencies, and more prominence of Paul’s bass guitar.
+The resulting mix shows sharper vocals from Lennon, lessening overall bass frequencies, and some increased prominence on the bass guitar.
 He smartly kept the longer fade-out ending as well.

-An even more vibrant stereo mix was made in Abbey Road Studios by George Martin's son Giles Martin, along with Sam Okell, in 2015 for the re-release of the compilation album "Beatles 1."
-Then again in 2023, Giles Martin was given the task of creating a "demix remix" of "I Feel Fine" for inclusion on the 50th Anniversary edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album").
-With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles Martin to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
+An even more vibrant stereo mix was made in Abbey Road Studios by George Martin's son Giles Martin and engineer Sam Okell in 2015 for the re-release of the compilation LP "Beatles 1."
+Then again in 2023, Giles Martin was given the task of doing a "demix remix" of "I Feel Fine" for inclusion on the 50th Anniversary edition of the compilation set "The Beatles / 1962 - 1966" (aka "The Red Album").
+With Peter Jackson's AI technology at his disposal, Giles Martin was able to use this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could now be "untangled, allowing Giles Martin to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
 With the vibrancy of the guitars and the slight stereo spread of Ringo's drums that were then made possible with AI, the snare drum panned to the middle and the toms to the left channel, make this arguably the best stereo mix of "Ticket To Ride" yet.

 Song Structure and Style